votingworks/vxsuite/frontends/bmd/docs/smartcard.md

 # Smart Card Data Format

-Via fetches to the API exposed by `module-smartcard`, BMD can read data stored on a memory smart card.
+Via fetches to the API exposed by `services/smartcard`, BMD can read data stored on a memory smart card.
 This is used for:

 - ballot activation: voters have their ballot style encoded on their activation